apache/causeway-site/content/how-tos/how-to-customize-styling-for-a-domain-object.md

 ## Screenshots

-The [todoapp](../intro/getting-started/todoapp-archetype.html) uses this technique to render completed items with a strikethrough:
+The [todoapp addon](https://github.com/isisaddons/isis-app-todoapp) (not ASF) uses this technique to render completed items with a strikethrough:

 ![](images/cssclass-todoapp-example.png)